Crime in South Africa: Logistics

 Police vehicles awaiting repairs at selected police stations in Gauteng – the top 5 in terms of reported contact crimes in their precincts.
 By April 2021 almost 27% of Gauteng's fleet was awaiting repairs which only commenced after 3 months due to the backlog.
 By February 2022 there were 1,169 out-of-service police vehicles in Gauteng, not counting those stolen from stations, which affected visible policing, detective services and support.

 Of 5,781 police vehicles in Gauteng, 1,407 or almost a quarter were out of order in 2020, which negatively affected reaction times and visible policing.
 Three to four detectives rely on a single vehicle, meaning that detectives have to share with a colleague to visit a crime scene.
 Poor quality infrastructure prevented the conversion of paper dockets to an e-docket system, while its PCEM, FPS and VA-AMIS systems, acquired from FDA to keep tabs on case evidence and firearms, functioned only intermittently from 2018 to 2021.

 From 2018 to 2020, funds were insufficient to supply service members with new uniforms, though some were found in the possession of blue light bandits and other armed robbers.
 Bulletproof vests were likewise in short supply.
 By 2020 some toxicological reports of the SAPS were lagging by as much as a decade, while the number of unprocessed DNA samples at the National Forensic Science Laboratories (NFSL) reached a backlog of 117,000 due to mismanagement of the supply chain process.

 Ordnance management

 Ordnance is regularly stolen from the security forces or security firms, and it is feared that these may be used in other crimes.
 The July 2019 UNODC report highlighted a surge in the availability of illegal firearms, including hundreds which are diverted from SAPS custody by corrupt officials, particularly to gangs.

-From 2010 to 2015 two SAPS colonels sold 5,000 police firearms worth R9 million to gangs in the Western Cape, and in 2022 two members of the JMPD were arrested for allegedly supplying criminals with R5 ammunition.
-Firearms stolen from, or lost by, the SANDF during the period 2017–2020 include 57 R4 or R5 rifles, 10 Z88 pistols, five Beretta pistols, four Star pistols, a pair of SIG Sauer pistols, and one Glock and Vector handgun each.
-Ammunition stolen from, or lost by, the SANDF during the same period are 7,618 rounds of 5.56mm ammunition, 340 rounds of 5.45mm and 7.62mm ammunition for light machine guns (LMGs) and assault rifles, besides some 9mm and 12.7mm ammunition, a stun grenade and smoke grenade.
-As of 2021 the fire arms register was dysfunctional and the SAPS did not know to which officers arms were issued.
+From 2010 to 2015, two SAPS colonels sold 5,000 police firearms worth R9 million to gangs in the Western Cape, and in 2022 two members of the JMPD were arrested for allegedly supplying criminals with R5 ammunition.
+Firearms stolen from, or lost by, the SANDF during the period 2017–2020 included 57 R4 or R5 rifles, 10 Z88 pistols, five Beretta pistols, four Star pistols, a pair of SIG Sauer pistols, and one Glock and Vector handgun each.
+Ammunition stolen from, or lost by, the SANDF during the same period were 7,618 rounds of 5.56mm ammunition, 340 rounds of 5.45mm and 7.62mm ammunition for light machine guns (LMGs) and assault rifles, besides some 9mm and 12.7mm ammunition, a stun grenade and smoke grenade.

+As of 2021, the fire arms register was dysfunctional, and the SAPS did not know to which officers arms were issued.
 Fire arms licensing, licensing renewals and amnesty applications are subject to red tape, inefficiency and backlogs until envisaged online procedures replace the CFR.